GoogleCloudPlatform/multicloud-solutions/gcp-aws-classic-vpn/README.md

 # Terraform to build HA VPN connections between Google Cloud and AWS

 **Disclaimer**: This interoperability terraform setup is intended to be minimal in nature with less user input and auto public ip and shared key creation.
-Customers should verify this by testing it.
+Users should verify and modify configuration accordingly.

 ## Before you begin
 1. Go through steps to create [GCP to AWS HA VPN setup](https://cloud.google.com/architecture/build-ha-vpn-connections-google-cloud-aws) (aws and gcp cli commands)